Moose River Gold Mines: Movie Draegerman Courage

-The following year a movie was made about the events in Moose River and cavein at the mine, trapping three men.
+The following year a Hollywood movie, Draegerman Courage, was made about the events in Moose River and cave-in at the mine, trapping three men.
 The 'Draegerman' that the title refers to is a man whose job it is to clean up cave-ins in mines and rescue the survivors.

-Museam and Park
+Museum and park

 Today, there is a provincial park with a cairn and there was a plaque where the borehole was drilled, and there is a museum portraying the history of the gold mine.
 The plaque was stolen sometime before June 28, 2006.
 It has yet to be recovered.

 Mining in the 21st century

 In the 1980s, drilling exploration in the area of the earlier slate workings found significant gold deposits in what became known as the Touquoy zone, after a former mine owned by Damas Touquoy.